Overview

 Energy Profits Levy (EPL)

 This is an additional, temporary charge on a company’s ring fence profits (but with no deduction for finance or decommissioning costs and with no allowance for losses generated prior to its introduction on 26 May 2022).
-The rate is 35% having previously been 25% until 31 December 2022.
-The charge to the EPL may be reduced by an investment allowance at a rate of 29% of investment expenditure (80% prior to 1 January 2023).
-There is an additional investment allowance for expenditure on upstream decarbonisation which means that investment in the decarbonisation of oil and gas production continues to benefit from the allowance at a rate of 80%.
+The rate is 38% having previously been 25% until 31 December 2022 and 35% from then until 31 October 2024.
+Until 31 October 2024, the charge to the EPL was reduced by an investment allowance at a rate of 29% of investment expenditure (80% prior to 1 January 2023).
+There is still an investment allowance for expenditure on upstream decarbonisation.
+Until 31 October 2024, investment in the decarbonisation of oil and gas production benefited from the allowance at a rate of 80%; from 1 November 2024, to compensate for the higher rate of EPL, the rate of the decarbonisation allowance is 66%.

 Petroleum Revenue Tax (PRT)